kkos/oniguruma/README.md

 Version 6.9.6
 -------------
-* In a Unix environment, if you have the POSIX API enabled in an earlier version (disabled by default in 6.9.5) and you need application binary compatibility with the POSIX API, specify "--enable-binary-compatible-posix-api=yes" instead of "--enable-posix-api=yes".
+* When using configure script, if you have the POSIX API enabled in an earlier version (disabled by default in 6.9.5) and you need application binary compatibility with the POSIX API, specify "--enable-binary-compatible-posix-api=yes" instead of "--enable-posix-api=yes".
 Starting in 6.9.6, "--enable-posix-api=yes" only supports source-level compatibility for 6.9.5 and earlier about POSIX API.

 * NEW: configure option --enable-binary-compatible-posix-api=[yes/no]
 * NEW API: Limiting the maximum number of calls of subexp-call